 This creamy penne pasta recipe is a super quick and simple dish that's ready in about 20 minutes!
-Great for a meatless main course or side.
+It's great for a meatless main course or side.

 A piping hot bowl of this creamy garlic penne recipe can be on your table in as long as it takes to boil and cook the pasta.
-It uses ingredients you're likely to have on hand already.
+It uses ingredients you're likely to have on hand already in your fridge and pantry.
 My kinda weeknight meal!

 - This is a pretty basic garlic cream sauce, so you can definitely add more seasonings if you feel like it.
 You need a decent amount of salt in cream sauces (or else they can be a bit bland), so don't be shy.
 Taste and adjust!